kkruecke/cplus-documentation/notes/tree23.rst

     template<class Key, class Value> inline void tree23<Key, Value>::CreateRoot(Key key, const Value& value) noexcept {
        root = std::make_unique<Node>(key, value);
-       height = 1; // first node added to tree, the root.
     }
     /*
        If new_key is already in the tree, we overwrite its associate value with new_value.
 If it is not in the tree, we descend to the leaf where the